zzuf/KrbLord/README.md

 # KrbLoad

 KrbLoad is a command-line utility for importing Kerberos ticket files (`.kirbi` format) into the current Windows session or a specified Logon Session (LUID) using native Windows LSA APIs.
-This tool is useful for security professionals, penetration testers, and system administrators who need to inject Kerberos tickets for authentication testing or troubleshooting.

 ## Features